 He is the author of Judas: Betrayer or Friend of Jesus, and served as a consultant on the National Geographic Society Team on the Gospel of Judas.
 He has appeared on a number of television documentaries related to Judas: the National Geographic, History and Discovery channels, Arts and Entertainment and Britain’s ITV.
 He authored numerous books on peace and forgiveness, and, with friend and colleague Walter Klaassen, spent years exploring the life and work of Pilgram Marpeck, a leader in the early Anabaptist movement.

 Bill delighted in cooking and baking (known for his bread and granola), as well as playing tennis, golf, squash and racquetball, plus fishing, cross-country and downhill skiing.
 He also loved singing and listening to classical music.

 An ordained minister in the Mennonite Church and United Church of Canada, Bill has served as interim minister at First United Church in Waterloo and Dublin Street United in Guelph, and has served as associate minister and, more recently, minister emeritus at his home congregation, Westminster United Church in Waterloo.

 Bill’s family wishes to thank the staff, residents and friends of Parkwood Mennonite Home for their companionship and loving care of Bill for the past year.
-A memorial service and celebration of his life will be held Palm Sunday afternoon, April 14, 2019, at Westminster United Church in Waterloo under the auspices of Erb & Good Family Funeral Home.
-Time of service will be announced at a later date.
+A memorial service and celebration of his life will be held Palm Sunday afternoon, April 14, 2019 at 2:00 p.m. at Westminster United Church in Waterloo under the auspices of Erb & Good Family Funeral Home.
 In lieu of flowers, donations in remembrance of Bill may be made to Parkwood Mennonite Home, Westminster United Church or the Canadian Friends of the École Biblique by contacting the funeral home at www.erbgood.com or 519-745-8445.